Vacation Home Rentals (VHRs) are enforced by the South Lake Tahoe Police Department's Vacation Home Rental Code Enforcement Team.

 To review the City Ordinance, view the South Lake Tahoe City Code.

-*MEASURE T IS IN EFFECT.
-THOSE VHRS IN THE RESIDENTIAL AREA WILL NOT BE RENEWED IN 2021 AND THERE SHALL BE NO RENTALS OR ADVERTISING FOR RENT AFTER THE EXPIRATION DATE FOR EACH PERMIT WHICH WOULD BE AT THE END OF THE MONTH ON THE SPECIFIC ANNIVERSARY DATE OF THE PERMIT.
-UNPERMITTED VHR CITATIONS WILL BE ISSUED AT $1,000.*
+VHRS IN THE RESIDENTIAL AREA WERE NOT RENEWED IN 2021 AND THERE SHALL BE NO RENTALS OR ADVERTISING FOR SHORT TERM RENTALS IN RESIDENTIAL ZONES UNLESS A QUALIFIED VHR (QVHR) OR HOSTED RENTAL PERMIT EXISTS.
+UNPERMITTED VHR CITATIONS WILL BE ISSUED AT $1,000.

-*We continue to monitor all ads for short term rentals (fewer than 30 days.)
-If there is not a valid permit, and the ad is visible for fewer than 30 days (in text and/or in calendar), a $1,000 citation can be issued for each day the active ad remains.
+We continue to monitor all ads for short term rentals (fewer than 30 days.)
+If there is not a valid permit, and the ad is visible for fewer than 30 days (indicated in text and in calendar), a $1,000 citation can be issued for each day the active ad remains.
 There are only 2 options:

 1/ Change the ad to reflect a minimum of 30 day booking